momentumglobal/newton/README.md

 ## Changelog

+### September 2026 — Candidate briefing packs (N-211, N-213, N-214)

+**Talent Partners can author a Momentum-branded, client-referencing briefing pack from the Roles list and export it as a portrait PDF.** A `+ Briefing Pack` button in the Roles page header opens a builder: a title page, content section pages using the shared rich-text editor, divider pages, and a closing contact page.
+Packs save to a library (`BriefingPacks`) and can be reopened and amended before cutting a new PDF.
+Phase 1 is PDF only; hosting packs online behind an access link is the phase 2 follow-up.

+**This is the only PORTRAIT export in Newton.** `printPage(title, false, …)` requests no `@page` override, so the global `@page { size: A4 portrait; }` applies.
+Every other export stays landscape — noted against **N-202** (print migration), which must preserve the portrait default when the eight `@media print` blocks move onto the N-201 foundation.

+**Print furniture: only a `thead` repeats per page.** Three mechanisms were measured on this document before one worked. `position: fixed` anchors to the page *content box* rather than the page box, reserves no space (so it prints over body text), and a **negative** offset is clipped away entirely and never renders.
+A `tfoot` renders only on the **last** page of a table run.
+A `thead` repeats on every page *and* reserves its space.
+Flowing content is therefore wrapped in a table per contiguous run, with the running header and the Confidential line in its `thead`; full-bleed pages sit outside every table, which is what structurally guarantees no running header appears on one.
+Anything that must repeat on every printed page in Newton should use this pattern.

+**Full bleed needs a named page.** `@page bp-full { margin: 0 }` for the cover, dividers and closing page; the default margined `@page` for flowing content, which is what gives page three of a long section correct margins automatically.
+Named pages are Chromium-only — the same documented limitation as the CoE Gantt's `@page coe-gantt`.

+**Don't use SharePoint Lookup columns for ids Newton reads or writes.** `BriefingPacks.ProjectID`/`.RoleID` and `ClientLogos.ProjectID` are plain **Number** columns, matching `SavedReports`.
+Built as Lookups first, they failed in two silent ways: Graph writes lookups as `<Name>LookupId`, so a bare-name write was dropped without error (a pack saved without its project, its Role dropdown empty on reopen; a client logo that never created a row at all), and reading a Lookup under its bare name returns the *display text*, not the id.

+**Client logos live in their own list.** `ClientLogos` holds one row per project, uploaded once in the builder and reused by every pack for that client.
+Deliberately **not** a column on `Projects`: that list is in `CONFIG.CACHE.persistentLists` and bounded by `CONFIG.CACHE.maxEntryBytes` (262144), so base64 logos on that row would push the payload past the cap and silently disable tier-2 caching app-wide.

+**Shared table tool.** `rtInsertTable()` in `utils.js` adds an Insert Table button to every `.rb-richtext` editor in Newton — Report Builder text blocks, Market Report and LCI Report observations, and briefing pack sections.
+It dispatches an `input` event on the host editor so each caller's existing persistence path runs unchanged.
+The `onmousedown="event.preventDefault()"` on the button is load-bearing: `insertHTML`, unlike bold/italic, cannot recover from a collapsed selection.

+**Gotcha worth remembering: `window.print()` does not wait for images.** The cover swirl is a CSS background image, and the export called print immediately after swapping the DOM — so on a cold cache the PDF came out with no swirl and no error anywhere. `bpAwaitArtwork()` now waits for every image in the pack plus the swirl before printing, raced against a 3-second ceiling so a missing asset degrades gracefully rather than hanging the dialog.

+**New SharePoint lists:** `BriefingPacks`, `ClientLogos`. **Config:** `CONFIG.BRIEFING_PACK` (confidential wording template, contents heading, measure, swirl opacity, client logo size cap, table defaults). **New file:** `js/briefing-pack.js`, loaded in `reporting.html` after `report-builder.js` (which pulls in Sortable, reused here) and before `app.js`.

 ### September 2026 — Two-tier cache (F-3a/F-3b, N-176/N-177)

 **Switching module no longer re-fetches data that hasn't changed.** Reference data (Projects, People, Departments, LCILocations, UserAssignments, LeadershipAccess) is now cached in `sessionStorage` for 10 minutes and survives page navigation, instead of dying with the 30-second in-memory cache on every page load.
 Transactional lists — Roles, WeeklyActivity, Placements, Assignments, RoleHistory — deliberately stay on the 30-second tier, because those are the ones a user edits and expects to see change immediately.
 The win is round-trip latency on module switching, not payload size: every list is under 100 rows.